-Adaliz Goldilla is the Registration & Enrollment Dean working at our NY office.
+Adaliz Goldilla is the Registrar for UNILIMI working at our FL campsite.
 She is bilingual in Spanish and English.
 She graduated with her BA in Family Counseling from UNILIMI.
 In the process of obtaining an MA in Theological Studies from Gordon Conwell Theological Seminary.